 What counts as a 'Tuscany food experience' in 2026?

 A Tuscany food experience is any structured, hosted activity that puts a traveller in direct contact with the region's producers, kitchens or vineyards — distinct from simply eating at restaurants.
-As of 2026, the category covers six dominant formats: winery tastings (most concentrated in Montalcino, Montepulciano and Chianti), cooking classes (Florence and farmhouse-based across Chianti), truffle hunts (San Miniato, Crete Senesi, the Mugello), olive oil mill visits (October–November harvest), guided market tours (Mercato Centrale and Mercato di Sant'Ambrogio in Florence) and private chef dinners at your accommodation.
+As of 2026, the category covers six dominant formats: winery tastings (most concentrated in Montalcino for Brunello, Montepulciano for the elegant Vino Nobile DOCG aged in Renaissance cellars carved beneath the hilltown, and Chianti for its namesake Sangiovese-led reds), cooking classes (Florence-based or in Chianti farmhouses, where you typically learn to hand-roll pici — a thick, eggless spaghetti rolled by hand on the floured table, and the signature pasta of southern Tuscany), truffle hunts (San Miniato, the small Tuscan town between Pisa and Florence famous for its prized white truffle; the Crete Senesi, the lunar clay hills south of Siena; and the Mugello forests north of Florence), olive oil mill visits (October–November frantoio harvest, when the new pressing — peppery, grassy, almost luminous green — is poured raw onto warm fettunta bread), guided market tours (Mercato Centrale and Mercato di Sant'Ambrogio in Florence) and private chef dinners at your accommodation.
 Prices in 2026 range from €25 for a basic Florence street-food walk to €600+ per person for a Michelin-tier multi-course tasting menu.
 The average traveller books two or three experiences across a week-long stay, mixing one indulgent moment (private dinner or tasting menu) with two lower-cost activities (market walk, cooking class).

 How much does a private chef in Tuscany cost?